linroger/Wealth-of-Nations/Advanced Investments/Lecture 6-Leverage, Tail Risk, Volatility Products.md

 ---
-aliases: [Alias_114_Lecture 6-Leverage,  Tail Risk,  Volatility Products.md,  Example_Alias_Lecture 6-Leverage,  Tail Risk,  Volatility Products]
+aliases: [Alias_114_Lecture 6-Leverage,  Tail Risk,  Volatility Products.md,  Example_Alias_Lecture 6-Leverage,  Volatility Products]
 tags: [tag_example,  example_tag]
 title: Lecture 6-Leverage,  Tail Risk,  Volatility Products
 ---

 # Lecture 6-Leverage,  Tail Risk,  Volatility Products

 Optimal asset allocation models may sometimes recommend allocations in which risky assets account for more than $100 \%$ of the total wealth invested in the portfolio.
 The excess over and above $100 \%$ needs to be financed with debt,  either explicitly so,  or implicitly by taking positions in derivative securities to get the level of risk exposure that the asset allocation model prescribes.